arishboteco/boteco-website/README.md

 8. Commit the resulting changes and deploy.

+## Deployment

+Ensure your server or CDN is configured to serve the generated `.gz` assets with the `Content-Encoding: gzip` header (and `Vary: Accept-Encoding` for proper caching) and fall back to the original files when clients do not support gzip.

 ## Security

 External CDN resources are loaded with [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) attributes to ensure the assets have not been tampered with.
 Event titles are inserted using the DOM API to prevent cross-site scripting.